azuredevcollege/aidevcollege/day1/AzureMachineLearningService/README.md

 :zap: Let's go to **[challenge 5](challenges/challenge_05.md)**!

-In this last challenge, you'll be training a model and deploying the model to showcase how you can use AutoML for a simple classification problem.
+In this challenge, you'll be training a model and deploying the model to showcase how you can use AutoML for a simple classification problem.
 This model will predict if a credit card transaction is considered a fraudulent charge.
 But this time we'll deploy the model to Azure Kubernetes Service (AKS).
 Since this will mimic a production deployment, we want to make sure to enable authentication and telemetry monitoring (using Application Insights) for our model!

 Guidance: